9 min read

 3. Find your form in the list and click Test Form.

 4. Fill out the form with real test data.
-The submission triggers webhooks identically to a live lead — your CRM, email integration, or Zap will receive it.
+The submission triggers webhooks identically to a live lead, so your CRM, email integration, or Zap will receive it.

 5. Return to the Lead Ads Testing Tool, select the same Page and Form, and click Delete Lead to clear the test submission so the form remains testable again.